Haoyanlong/paddle_hourglass/README.md

-# paddle_hourglass
-Imlement the Hourglass(Stacked Hourglass Networks for Human Pose Estimation)
+# Imlement the Hourglass(Stacked Hourglass Networks for Human Pose Estimation)